ocavue/astrobook/packages/astrobook/README.md

 import astrobook from 'astrobook'

 export default defineConfig({
-  base: '/base',
+  base: '/docs',
   integrations: [
     astrobook({
-      subpath: '/docs/components',
+      subpath: '/playground',
     }),
   ],
 })
 ```

-You Astro project will be available at `http://localhost:4321/base` and Astrobook will be available at `http://localhost:4321/base/docs/components`.
+Your Astro project will be available at `http://localhost:4321/docs` and Astrobook will be available at `http://localhost:4321/docs/playground`.

 ### `css`